Displaying items by tag: morocco safe to travel

 WILL IT BE SAFE TO TRAVEL INSIDE MOROCCO ?

-We expect the vaccination campaign in Morocco to curb the rise in new cases in the next couple of months.
-Although Morocco is a country where still many people live in remote regions, previous experience indicates that a vaccination campaign will be successful.
-11 million Moroccans were vaccinated in 2013 against measles in only 4 weeks.
+We expect the vaccination campaign to only gather more and more steam in the next few months.
+Although Morocco is a country where still many people live in remote regions, previous experience indicates that a vaccination campaign will be successful: 11 million Moroccans were vaccinated in 2013 against measles in only 4 weeks.
+The success of the vaccination campaign largely hinges on vaccine supply and it appears that Morocco has now managed to stream a steady supply of vaccines into the country.

-Presently, those flying to Morocco are asked to present a 72 hour PCR test when embarking and upon arrival at the airport in Morocco together with a hotel booking.
-The good news is that you are dispensed of the obligation to quarantine for a week or two , still required in many other countries .
+Presently, there are no Morocco travel restrictions from the US.
+Those flying to Morocco are asked to present a 48 hour PCR test when embarking and upon arrival at the airport in Morocco together with a hotel booking.
+Presently, there is no obligation to quarantine upon arrival.
 Naturally, most of the travelers will already have a booking confirmation whether booking just their accommodation or more comprehensive travel arrangements, such as a private tour to include accommodation, transport, activities, guides, etc.

-Less tourists around : We estimate that it will take some time before Morocco's visitor numbers will return to a 'normal'.
+Perhaps it has never been a better time of year to book a Morocco holiday.
+Avoid the crowds: We estimate that it will take some time before Morocco's visitor numbers will return to a 'normal'.
 How does that translate for those wishing to visit soon ?
 Popular sites, such as Jemaa El Fna square, UNESCO world site Ait Benhaddou or the picture perfect village of Chefchaouen will see much less of the usual hustle and bustle, rendering them all more genuine and picturesque (yes, you can actually walk around Jemaa El Fna without being pestered by a monkey...).
-So, no danger of confining yourself into people- packed spaces .
-What is more, booking a Morocco private tour will include a lot of travel to remote, off- the- beaten- track areas, such as Draa Valley , the Sahara desert or the Gorges of Dades.
+So, no danger of confining yourself into people- packed spaces.
+What is more, booking a Morocco private tour will include a lot of travel to remote, off- the- beaten- track areas, such as Draa Valley, the Sahara desert or the Gorges of Dades.
 No chance there of being jostled.
-A private tour could, or rather should, include a traditional hammam and body scrub treatment or a cookery class , both of them private experiences.
+A private tour could, or rather should, include a traditional hammam and body scrub treatment or a cookery class, both of them private experiences.
 All our local guided tours are private, your only escort being a local, well- informed guide.

-Discounted rates : It is no secret to anyone that everyone working in tourism in Morocco has toiled and strained from March until now, from the informal food stalls on Jemaa El Fna square to the booking department of uber- luxury hotels such as La Mamounia or Royal Mansour.
+Discounted rates and flexible cancellation terms: It is no secret to anyone that everyone working in tourism in Morocco has toiled and strained from March 2020 until now, from the spontaneous food stalls on Jemaa El Fna square to the booking department of uber- luxury hotels such as La Mamounia or Royal Mansour.
 Therefore, you are likely to be offered last minute and/ or early- bird discounts, part of a nation wide effort to attract tourists back and ensure a more than necessary money flow to a depleted trade.